DeepanR09/Customer-Behaviour-Prediction/README.md

-For predicting customer behaviour, predictive modeling and exploratory data analysis was performed.
+For predicting customer buying behaviour on British Airways, predictive modeling and exploratory data analysis was performed.

 Packages used:     pandas,sklearn (scikit-learn), matplotlib and numpy